You are now in the main content area

 1. Click on your profile avatar image in the top right corner of your Calendar screen.

-2. Find your 'username@torontomu.ca' account (if already listed) and click on it.
-Otherwise, click on Add account and use your TMU credentials to get to your TMU Google calendar screen.
+2. Find your 'username@torontomu.ca' account (if already listed) and select it.
+Otherwise, select Add account and use your TMU credentials to get to your TMU Google calendar screen.

 If you do not want to repeat this process next time, please make sure to log out of all Google sessions before you log into your TMU Google account through my.torontomu.ca portal.
 Thereafter, you can choose to log into your personal Google account.